 Figure 40.
-FS-HDR Web Interface, Main Status Screen, Four Ch Mode
+FS-HDR Web Interface, Main Status Screen, Four Ch Mode Status and Menu AJA Systems on

 Controlling Multiple FS-HDRs

 From any screen, you can see at-a-glance all of the AJA devices present on the same local LAN as well as the current FS-HDR you are controlling.
 Clicking on any of the listed systems will bring up the Status screen of that device.